OfficeDev/Teams-app-cicd-guide/doc/transparent.md

         package: '$(System.DefaultWorkingDirectory)/'
       displayName: 'Deploy to Azure Web App'
 ```
-## Test the teams app
+## Prepare the `appPackage` for the teams app
-You will need the `appPackage` to test your Teams app.
+You will need the `appPackage` to distribute your Teams app.
 Teamsapp CLI's command "teamsapp package" can help you create the `appPackage.zip` automatically.
 If you cannot leverage teamsapp CLI to do this, you can follow below steps to create the appPackage by hand.

-1. prepare `mainfest.json`.
+1. prepare a `appPackage/` folder.

+1. put `mainfest.json` in `appPackage` folder.

     The default `manifest.json` in Teams Toolkit project has placeholders (wrapped in ${{}}).
 You should replace these placeholders with true values.

-2. prepare App icons.

-    Your should prepare 2 .png versions of your app icon: a color and outline version.
-You can check [here](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/apps-package#app-icons) for the details of the app icon.
+2. put app icons in `appPackage` folder.

+    Follow the guide to prepare [app icons](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/apps-package#app-icons).
+You should have 2 .png files as output.
-3. zip the appPackage.
+3. zip the appPackage folder.

-    Zip the above manifest.json and 2 .png files into `appPackage.zip`.
+    Zip the `appPackage/` folder into `appPackage.zip`.

-You can pass this `appPackage.zip` to testers/developers to test the Teams app.
-They can follow these [steps](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload) to upload the Teams app.